Does this test have other names?

 How is this test done?

 This test needs a urine sample.
-If your healthcare provider needs a 24-hour sample,
+It's often collected over 24 hours.
+Your healthcare

-he or she will give you detailed instructions about how to collect all of your urine
+provider will give you detailed instructions about how to collect all your urine over

 Does this test pose any risks?